med2106/dsan6700_app_dev_project/README.md

 The application combines:
 - **BM25 Baseline Search**: Traditional information retrieval over a corpus of travel blogs
-- **Attribute+Context Model**: Custom ranking that considers geographic type, cultural focus, experience tags, and contextual cues from blog content
-- **Popularity Bias Correction**: Bloom filters and Zipf-penalty dampening to reduce over-representation of mainstream destinations
+- **ModernBERT Search Model**: Semantic retrieval and re-ranking using transformer-based text embeddings from blog content, enabling contextual understanding beyond keyword matching

 All components are containerized using Docker and orchestrated with Docker Compose for easy deployment and reproducibility.